chrender/fizmo/README-0.7.txt

    User-relevant changes from 0.6 to 0.7:

+ - In order to be able to support language-specific hyphenation patterns, the file format for the story-list has been changed.
+Thus, after upgrading from fizmo 0.6 to 0.7 you'll have to remove the old file and make fizmo re-index your current list automatically from the $ZCODE_ROOT_PATH and
+   $ZCODE_PATH or $INFOCOM_PATH:
+   rm $HOME/.config/fizmo/story-list.txt ; fizmo-ncursesw --update-story-list

  - Since frontispiece display is now in a separate window instead of directly in the terminal and no longer experimental, the "enable-xterm-graphics" config option and "-x" are no longer required for X11-frontispiece display,